asteca/ASteCA/docs/basic/cluster_load.rst

     df = pd.read_csv("path_to_cluster_file")

-After this, you can define a :class:`cluster` object (see: :ref:`cluster_api`) simply by passing the dataframe and the the column names in your data file for the IDs, right ascension, declination, magnitude, color, and their respective uncertainties.
+After this, you can define a :class:`cluster` object (see: :py:mod:`asteca.cluster`) simply by passing the dataframe and the the column names in your data file for the IDs, right ascension, declination, magnitude, color, and their respective uncertainties.

 .. code-block:: python